The best plants for rooftop gardens: Make your green roof thrive

 Lemon myrtle is a native Australian shrub with fragrant leaves that can be used in cooking.
 It needs to be exposed to direct sunlight, but it can also do well in partial shade.
 This shrub needs regular watering when young, but it's fairly drought-tolerant once planted.

-Frangipanis have thick, fleshy branches and produce fragrant, colourful flowers in summer.
+Frangipanis have thick, fleshy branches and they produce fragrant, colourful flowers in summer.
 They are ideal for warm climates.
 They prefer direct sunlight exposure, and they're drought-tolerant.
-You can grow them in containers in your rooftop garden.
+You can grow them in containers on your rooftop garden.

-This is a low-growing, trailing plant with small, kidney-shaped leaves.
-It's often used as a lawn substitute in difficult areas.
-It's a hardy native ground cover that can handle foot traffic.
+This is a low-growing trailing plant with small kidney-shaped leaves.
+It's often used as a lawn substitute in areas difficult to reach.
+It's a hardy native ground cover that's suitable for areas with limited foot traffic.
 It needs to be exposed to the sun during the day, but it can also thrive in partial shade.
 It requires minimal water once established.

 Gazanias are low-growing, flowering plants with daisy-like blooms in bright colours like yellow, orange, and red.
 They make a tough, flowering ground cover that thrives in direct sunlight.
 They are very drought-tolerant and perfect for hot, dry conditions.
 They add a burst of colour to your rooftop garden.